-This course surveys literature available to children around the world, starting with folk and fairy tales and moving to modern novels.
-The course will consider cultural assumptions about childhood and differences among the literatures and countries.
+This course will focus on a survey of literature available to children around the world, starting with folk and fairy tales and moving to modern novels.
+The course will consider cultural assumptions about childhood, and differences among the literatures and countries.
 Special consideration will be given to illustration and translation of literature into English.
+(3 credits)

 - ENG 101: English Composition 1